LtSnakePlissken/Q/docs/how-to-become-a-root-node.md

-# How to become a root node
+# How to become a Root Node

-## Role and responsibilities
+## Role and Responsibilities

 Root nodes monitor the operations happening on the Q blockchain layer and thus ensure that actions on Q from any network participant are compliant to the Q constitution.
 The current constitution can be downloaded [here](https://q.org/).